DefGuard/docs/deployment-strategies/upgrading.md

 #### Service locations

-The [service-locations.md](../features/service-locations.md "mention") feature currently only works on the Windows Desktop Client.
-Locations in the service location mode won't be sent to clients that don't support them (either are older than 1.6.0 or are on a different platform than Windows).
+When 1.6.0 was released, the [service-locations.md](../features/service-locations.md "mention") feature worked only on the Windows Desktop Client - see that page for the platforms supported today.
+Locations in the service location mode won't be sent to clients that don't support them (either are older than 1.6.0 or are on a platform without support).

 To work properly, this feature requires the Desktop Client to be in version 1.6.
 Service locations won't show up or work in older clients.